 This book is divided into three parts.
 Part I introduces programming, protocol, and attack concepts.
 Part II addresses subject areas (protocols, services, technologies, etc.) that may be vulnerable.
 Part III details consolidation activities that hackers may use following penetration.

 Each section provides a “path” to hacking/security Web sites and other resources that augment existing content.
 Referencing these supplemental and constantly-updated resources ensures that this volume remains timely and enduring.
 By informing IT professionals how to think like hackers, this book serves as a valuable weapon in the fight to protect digital assets.

 Disclaimer The contributor(s) cannot be held responsible for any misuse of the data.
 This repository is just a collection of URLs to download eBooks for free.
-Download the eBooks at your own risks.
+Download the eBooks at your own risk.